The 15 Relationship Questions Marriage Counselors Get Asked the Most

 Can our marriage actually get better?

 A marriage takes some work to keep it going strong.
 “Most of the time, my clients don’t understand what makes a good relationship,” says Lesli Doares, a marriage consultant and coach with a private practice in Cary, North Carolina, and author of Blueprint for a Lasting Marriage.“They also don’t understand how much power they have to create the relationship they want.
 They think others have it better or don’t have the same challenges, so there must be something wrong with them.”
-Check out the marriage advice of people together for 50+ years.

 How can I rid the image of my spouse who cheated?